steveblue/ngfx/README.md

 #### Angular Component Library

 This repository is a development environment for the `@ngfx` Component library.
-This project includes patterns for UI development that keep popping up in the course of developing creative applications using Angular.
+This project contains Angular library packages for connecting touch based UI controls over WebRTC DataChannel.
+More packages for working with canvas, WebGL, audio, and video coming soon.

 ## Packages